-The online MBA with a Concentration in Applied Finance program at the University of Illinois Springfield (UIS) helps students expand this career versatility.
+The online MBA in Applied Finance program at the University of Illinois Springfield (UIS) helps students expand this career versatility.
 The program combines core business management studies with leadership skill development and advanced, targeted finance coursework.
 The integrated skills, knowledge and credentials graduates gain can give them a distinct competitive edge in the crowded finance job market.

 How Do I Know if a Career in Finance Is Right for Me?